Peru has experienced strong economic growth in recent years and there are a number of opportunities for job-seeking expats.

 Many foreigners are transferred to Peru as part of a corporate relocation within their existing company.
 For new arrivals in the country still looking for work, the internet is a good place to start.
 Social networks such as LinkedIn are of great benefit to job seekers, and it's worth checking local newspapers for job listings too.
 Company websites may also post vacancies.

 Peruvians are hardworking people, but family is also important and work commitments will generally not interfere with family time.
 Peruvians also have a highly relaxed attitude to time and it’s not unusual for meetings to start late.

-Although many city-dwelling Peruvians can speak English, Spanish is the official language of Peru and the main language of business.
-Expats who can speak Spanish may find it easier to find work and also to adjust to working life in Peru.
-Quechua, an indigenous Indian language, is the other official language of Peru and widely spoken in rural areas.
+Although many city-dwelling Peruvians can speak English, Spanish is the official, and business, language of Peru.
+Speaking Spanish may help with finding work and can make adjusting to life in Peru that much easier.
+Quechua, an indigenous language, is the other official language of Peru and is widely spoken in rural areas.

 Are you an expat living in Peru?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Peru.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.
 Cigna are offering a 10% discount on all policies bought in November and December.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.